henriqueholtz/Aws-Struggle/Compiled/Security, Identity & Compliance.md

 ## AWS WAF

-AWS Web Application Firewall protect against DDoS attacks, SQL Injection, etc (layer 7);
+- AWS Web Application Firewall protect against DDoS attacks, SQL Injection, cross-site scripting, etc (layer 7);
+- You can block users from certain geographies from accessing your content using WAF.

 ---